Tofigh Maboudi – American University

 Alair MacLean – Washington State University

 Alair MacLean is an Associate Professor of Sociology at Washington State University.
 Her research and teaching focus on inequality and the life course.
-Her current research focuses on veterans who served between World War II and the contemporary wars in Iraq and Afghanistan.
+Her research has focused on unequal pathways through the transition to adulthood, first examining military service and, more recently, higher education.
+In other work, she examines how people’s lives are shaped by the places where they live.

 Alistair M. Macleod – Queen’s University, Canada